Dealing with Annotator Disagreement in Hate Speech Classification: Experimental Results

+The results do not identify a single aggregation strategy that is consistently optimal across all classification granularities.
+For the coarser 2- and 4-class settings, Max strategy generally achieves the strongest performance, suggesting that assigning the more severe label can improve sensitivity to hate speech.
+In contrast, for the finer 6-class setting, Min strategy performs best on the Silver test set, possibly because it produces labels that are more consistent with the underlying class distribution (see Table \ref{tab:error-analysis-dikey-hepsi}).
+However, when performance is averaged across the three classification tasks, the Max aggregation strategy performs best on the Silver test set (average F1 and accuracy of 72.59\% and 80.37\%), with Experiment 2 yielding comparable results (average F1 and accuracy of 72.14\% and 80.63\%).
+In real-world settings where ambiguous cases are also present at test time, aggregation-based training strategies may offer additional benefits, a possibility that warrants further investigation.

-\textbf{Value of Noisy Training Samples}: Although Experiment E1 is trained only on high-quality data—samples with full annotator agreement—it did not consistently yield the best results, even when evaluated on the gold test set which also consists solely of agreed annotations.
-While E1 provides strong baseline performance, it is outperformed by Experiment E3 in both the 4-class and 2-class settings on the gold test set.
-This finding suggests that using only the "cleanest" training data is not always sufficient, even for evaluation on clean test data.
-On the contrary, incorporating a broader and more diverse set of training examples—including samples with clear and unclear majority voting—can enhance the model's ability to generalize, especially when disagreement is handled effectively through strategies such as Min or Mean.
+\textbf{Value of Noisy Training Samples}: For the 2-class problem, the Min strategy used with all the training samples achieved the highest M-F1 (90.56\%) and accuracy scores (93.94\%) on the Gold set, surpassing the results obtained in Experiment E1.
+Furthermore, on the larger and more realistic Silver test set, E1 results were consistently outperformed by those of experiments E2-E4.
+These observations suggest that using only the “cleanest'' training data is not always sufficient for the more realistic setting.
+On the contrary, incorporating a broader and more diverse set of training examples—including samples with clear and unclear majority voting—can enhance the model's ability to generalize, especially when disagreement is handled effectively through strategies such as Min or Max depending on the task resolution.
 Therefore, a carefully curated combination of clean and ambiguous data can be more beneficial than relying exclusively on fully agreed annotations.

-\textbf{Weighted vs Non-weighted Strategies}: When comparing each strategy to its weighted variant, we observe that weighting does not universally improve performance.
-For instance, in the 6-class setting, the Weighted Random outperforms the Random strategy.
-We believe this suggests that capturing annotator certainty can help in complex tasks.
-However, Weighted Max underperforms compared to the Max strategy, likely due to overweighting dominant or outlier annotators.

-\textbf{Sensitive versus Lenient Annotators}: In Experiment E4, we evaluated an ensemble classifier that combined two classifiers: the lenient model trained with the Min strategy and the sensitive model trained with the Max strategy.
-Our motivation in this experiment was to simulate the range of annotators that can take a sensitive or lenient stance.
-This hybrid model maintained high performance in the 2-class setting (M-F1: 90.56), but did not surpass the simpler E3 strategies in 4-class or 6-class tasks.
+\textbf{Sensitive versus Lenient Models}: In Experiment E4, we evaluated an ensemble classifier that combined two classifiers: the lenient model trained with the Min strategy and the sensitive model trained with the Max strategy.
+Our motivation in this experiment was to simulate the range of annotators who could take a sensitive or lenient stance.
+This hybrid model maintained high performance in the 2-class setting (M-F1: 90.56\%), but did not surpass the simpler E3 strategies in 4-class or 6-class tasks.